isinaltinkaya/WPSG2022/fst_pbs.md

 x11()
 plot2(jc,ylab="JPT",xlab="CEU")
 ```

 If you had problems running the above commands the plots can be found [here](results/2dsfs.pdf)

 Due to the very limited amount of data the plots are very noisy.
 However
-they are still informative.The colors indicate the density.
+they are still informative.
+The colors indicate the density.
 High density
 means many sites will look like this and low density (green) means that
 few sites looks like this.

 Based on the plots try to guess

   - Which populations has most private SNPs (sites that are only
-    polymorphic in this population)
+    polymorphic in this population)?

   - Which two populatons are most closely related?

 close R

 In order to get a measure of this populations are most closely related
-we willl estimate the pairwise Fst
+we will estimate the pairwise Fst

     #first will will index the sample so the same sites are analysed for each population
     $REALSFS fst index jpt.saf.idx ceu.saf.idx -sfs jpt.ceu.ml -fstout jpt.ceu